Pkanand1999/BuyCar/README.md

 - **Create and Manage Listings**:
   - Users can create listings for the cars they want to sell.
   - Listings include details such as car model, year, mileage, price, and color.
-  - Users can view, edit, and delete their own listings.
+  - Users view their own post they see the button edit, and delete and able to delete, and edit their own listings.

 - **Filter Listings**:
   - Users can filter car listings by mileage, price, and color to find the perfect match.